tonethar/IGME-330-Fall-2023/notes/react-intro.md

 - Babel CDN Links - `babel-standalone` - a build of Babel for use in non-Node.js environments:
   - https://babeljs.io/docs/babel-standalone
   - https://cdnjs.com/libraries/babel-standalone
+- Let's try out some more React (rendering lists, displaying images) with this code:

 **react-cdn.html**